 Here are some important points about Xanax:

-- Addictive Potential: Xanax can be very addictive.
+- Addictive Potential: While Xanax is not an opioid, it rivals those drugs in terms of addiction.
+Xanax and other benzodiazepines can be very addictive.
 People might start relying on it in just a few weeks.

 - Prescription Rates: It’s one of the medications doctors prescribe the most in the U.S., with millions of prescriptions given out every year.